PRODYNA-YASM/yasm-api-go/docs/LayoutAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiReadLayoutRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetLayoutRequest struct via the builder pattern

 Name | Type | Description  | Notes